avine/ns-logger/README.md

 [MyNamespace] Error visible
 ```

+As you can see, the logs are prefixed by the namespace.

+### Check enabled severity levels

-### Check whether a level is enabled
+Determine whether a severity level is enabled, by checking the `enabled` readonly property.

-By checking the `enabled` readonly property, you can determine whether or not a level is enabled.

 ```js
 import { getLogger } from '@avine/ns-logger';